azunzios/tiktok-scraper/README.md

 just run the script using parameter tiktok username link.
 example:
+python script.py

-python script.py "https://www.tiktok.com/@azunzios: (fake link), 100% work
+100% work

+edit link in the bottom of script.py

 using playwright, you must fix the captcha at first